wevbarker/xPlain/README.md

 ```mathematica
 DisplayExpression[xx,EqnLabel->"Eq1"];
 ```
-If you have an expression and you want it to be understood to vanish, you can use a slight variant of the above environment:
+If you have an expression that you have been manipulating and you want it to be understood (by the reader) to vanish, you can use a slight variant of the above environment:
 ```mathematica
 Comment@"And next we will type a numbered equation.";
 DisplayEquation[xx,EqnLabel->"Eq2"];